 As one of the most crucial CX tools, customer journey mapping is nowadays being used by almost every business out there.
-It does not matter what industry your company belongs to or what continent you are active in; with more than 90 percent of companies utilizing customer journey mapping, your competitors, indeed, have already developed their own CJM and are benefitting from it.
+It does not matter what industry your company belongs to or what continent you are active in; with more than 90 percent of companies utilizing customer journey mapping, your competitors, indeed, have already developed their own CJM and are benefiting from it.

 While the foundation of creating a journey map stays the same, B2B Customer Journey Maps are slightly different from B2C or other business models’ CJM.
-However, in order to ensure your B2B customer journey map is valid, detailed and efficient enough to encompass the actual path your customers walkthrough, you need to take some crucial factors into consideration.
+However, in order to ensure your B2B customer journey map is valid, detailed and efficient enough to encompass the actual path your customers walk through, you need to take some crucial factors into consideration.

 In this article from Pisano Academy, you will learn more about B2B customer journey maps.
 You will also learn more about creating and maintaining a proper B2B customer journey map.

 Is a B2B Customer Journey Map Different from a B2C One?